rdwrome/261sp25/01Git&Shell/README.md

 - Open GitHub Desktop
 - Go to File > New repository
 - Create a new repository called "itp"
-- Check the box that says "Initialize this repository with a README" and check again that your local file path goes somewhere you can easily find; let the repository stay public (for now)
+- Check the box that says "Initialize this repository with a README" and check again that your local file path goes somewhere you can easily find
 - Your new repository will appear in the far left bar of the GitHub Desktop window.
-- Click on the repository and then select "Publish this repository to GitHub"
+- Click on the repository, select that the repository will stay public (for now), and then select "Publish this repository to GitHub"
 - When that has gone through go to Repository > Open with TextMate
-- The README.md file of the repository you created for this class will open with TextMate
+- The README.md file of the repository you created for this class will open with TextMate!

 ## [Markdown 101](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
-- required of all Markdown files in this class:
+- required of all Markdown documentation files in this class:
 	- [Headers](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet#headers)
 	- [Links](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet#links)
 	- [Code highlighting](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet#code)